antecave-web/Star-Trek-Ascendancy-Playable-Borg/README.md

 This redesign intentionally does not attempt to simulate every aspect of Borg lore.
 Instead, it seeks to capture the strategic experience of commanding the Collective while preserving as much of the core Star Trek: Ascendancy ruleset as possible.

-The Borg are slow, relentless and calculating.
+The Borg are slow, relentless and adaptive.

 Unlike other civilizations, the Borg do not rely on rapid expansion or large fleets.
 Instead, they gradually assimilate civilizations, steal technology, adapt to enemy tactics, and slowly increase the power of the Collective.